pal1000/mesa-dist-win/relnotes.md

 - Compatibility fix for Scons 3.0.0.
 - Scons can now be acquired by the build script automatically.
 Depends on wheel.
 - Git version control is now mandatory due to compatibility with latest Scons needing a patch.
+- Updated questions list asked by this script.

 # Build environmemt updates
 - Scons updated to 3.0.0.